skvark/JuveFood/README.md

 Notes
 =====

-This is alpha version, so there's some missing features.
+This is alpha version, so there's some missing features (and bugs):

 - Opening hours are not yet implemented
 - Restaurants may be in different order after every update because the data is pushed to UI asynchronously